-My food philosophy revolves around eating clean, whole food most of the time.
+My food philosophy also revolves around eating clean, whole food most of the time.
 I like to call it the 90/10 rule.
 Eat clean food that is right for you, 90 per cent of time, indulge in the other 10.
-I say this, because giving up junk food is that much more attainable when you can cut yourself some slack and focus on what you can eat, rather than on what you can’t even when you are prone to food sensitivities.
+I say this, because giving up junk food is that much more attainable when you can cut yourself some slack.
+I know because I’ve been there before.

 25 other things about Wholesome Cook and I

-- Favourite food-related quote: “If we’re not willing to settle for junk living, we certainly shouldn’t settle for junk food.” by Sally Edwards is a good reminder of trying to stick to the 90/10 most of the time.
+- Favourite quote?
+Gosh, there are many, but “If we’re not willing to settle for junk living, we certainly shouldn’t settle for junk food.” by Sally Edwards is a good reminder of trying to stick to the 90/10 most of the time.

 - Food is my passion.
 I wake up thinking about food.
 I cook it.
 I eat it.
 Then at night I even dream of it!